 configurations.
 See the stateless page for more information.

 Flatpak* is an application virtualization solution that allows more software to be available to Clear Linux OS users by augmenting the software Clear Linux OS packages natively with software available through Flatpak.

 Our goal is to have software packaged natively and made available through bundles whenever possible.

-Clear Linux OS provides software in the form of Bundles.
-The RPM format is used as an intermediary step for packaging and determining software dependencies at OS build time.
+No. Clear Linux OS provides software to systems in the form of Bundles.
+Under the hood, Clear Linux OS developers use the RPM format as an intermediary step for packaging and determining software dependencies at OS build time.

-Individual RPMs can sometimes be manually installed on a Clear Linux OS system with the right tools, but that is not the intended use case.
+Individual RPMs and DEBs can sometimes be manually extracted and installed on a Clear Linux OS system with the right tools, but that is not the intended use case.